-The Computing PGCE with ICT equips students to teach the 11-16 age range.
-During the programme, students will develop the skills required to be a specialist subject teacher capable of designing and delivering excellent lessons in computing and will also gain experience of a wide range of approaches to teaching, while working with very experienced mentors who are skilled at providing positive feedback and support. the programme is rated ‘outstanding’ by Ofsted (2013).
+The Computing with ICT PGCE equips students to teach the 11-16 age range.
+During the programme, students will develop the skills required to be a specialist subject teacher capable of designing and delivering excellent lessons in computing.

 Tutors on the Secondary PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges, in school leadership, inspection, educational research and consultancy.
 Throughout their time on the PGCE Computing with ICT, students will be supported by tutors and specialist subject mentors with many years of experience as classroom teachers, heads of department and subject advisory teachers.

-Students on this programme will spend up to 120 days in schools, working with subject specialist mentors who will support you through your two school placements.
+You will spend most of your time (120 days) in schools, working with subject specialist mentors who will support you through your two school placements.
 We are fortunate to have a good choice of schools with whom we work, with some outstanding mentors and strong computing departments.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.